analyticsnate/noaa-daily-weather/README.md

-# README
----- GLOBAL HISTORICAL CLIMATOLOGY NETWORK (GHCN) PROJECT
+# GLOBAL HISTORICAL CLIMATOLOGY NETWORK (GHCN) PROJECT
 by: Nate Muth (Omaha, NE)

 Welcome to the GitHub repository for the GHCN Project.
 Let's create things with data!